Raymond Daniels (martial artist)

-Raymond Lee Daniels (born April 29, 1980) is an American Kenpoist, Karateka, Tae Kwon Do practitioner, kickboxer and mixed martial artist known for his flashy and aggressive style of fighting.
+Raymond Daniels (born April 29, 1980) is an American professional kickboxer, mixed martial artist, and former sport karate competitor.
 He currently competes for Karate Combat in the Welterweight division.
-He has formely competed for Bellator MMA and Bellator Kickboxing, where he was the Bellator Kickboxing Welterweight Champion.
+He has formerly competed for Bellator MMA and Bellator Kickboxing, where he was the Bellator Kickboxing Welterweight Champion and was a 2 time runner up for the Glory welterweight title.

+Daniels holds black belt ranks in American Kenpo (6th dan), Shotokan Karate (6th dan) and Kukkiwon Taekwondo (5th dan), and a blue belt rank in Brazilian Jiu-Jitsu.
+He is known for his flashy and aggressive style of fighting.

 Background

-Daniels was born in Sun Valley, California and raised in Palmdale, California.
+Daniels was born in Sun Valley, California, and raised in Palmdale, California.
 His grandfather Frankie Daniels was a professional boxer as well as a Korean War veteran and Purple Heart recipient.
 He began training in American Kenpo karate in 1985 under the tutelage of his father Frank Daniels and earned his black belt in 1992.

 While still in high school, Daniels became a single father.
 Seeking a better life for him and his son, Daniels realized his boyhood dream of becoming a police officer with the Long Beach Police Department at the age of 21.
 After more than 7 years of service, Daniels retired to concentrate on his martial arts career.